 The definition and terminology might vary from project to project.
 Yet, generally speaking, staking is the process within the Proof of Stake algorithm that involves the appointment of a node to validate the next block.
 Hence, the chosen nodes are called validators.

-However, the size of the stake affects the chances of a node to validate the next block.
+The size of the stake affects a node’s chance to validate the next block.
 The bigger the stake, the more chances someone has to be chosen as a validator.

 Once chosen, the validator checks if the transactions are valid.
 If there are no issues, the new block is added to the blockchain.
 After the block is added, the validator receives the fees associated with the transactions.

 When a node wants to stop being a validator, he can simply pull out his coins together with the transaction fees.

 What if some lousy party decides to mess with the validation process?

-Moreover, users can’t unlock their stake straight away because the network needs to check if a validator needs to be punished.
+Moreover, users can’t unlock their stake straight away as the network needs to check first if a validator has to be punished.

 Yet, although it seems to be a more efficient system than Proof of Work, Proof of Stake is a less proven method, and there are quite a few concerns with it.
 One of them is that the whales are at an obvious advantage.